ishouvik/ishouvik-wp/README.md

 ## Credits:
-- Bootstrap Team and its contributors <a href="http://getbootstrap.com/"></a>
+- <a href="http://tgmpluginactivation.com/">TGM Plugin Activation</a> for handling plugin dependencies
-- Fontawesome Team and its contributors
+- <a href="http://getbootstrap.com/">Bootstrap</a> Team and its contributors
+- <a href="http://fortawesome.github.io/Font-Awesome/">Fontawesome</a> for rich icons
 - Daniel Eden for <a href="https://github.com/daneden/animate.css">Animate.css</a>
 - Matthieu Aussaguel for <a href="https://github.com/matthieua/WOW">WOW</a>
-- Inspired by the effort by Mark Motto (https://twitter.com/mdo)
+- Inspired by the effort by <a href="https://twitter.com/mdo">Mark Motto</a>

 ## To Do